 Laying before Him those things from our hands and head that draw us away from Him.

-What will be the key to our discernment, to choosing wisely, to loving others well, to enjoying God and His many gifts to us, especially that of our redemption, and to serving, but that the Word of God dwell in us richly?
+What will be the key to our discernment, to choosing wisely, to loving others well, to forgiving those who offend us, to being content, to enjoying God and His many gifts to us, especially that of our redemption, and to serving, but that the Word of God dwelling in us richly?

 Like Mary, there are times we need to stop doing “Martha” things and sit at the Savior’s feet, soaking in His truth and basking in His presence.
-The journey will be sweeter and more delightful with the new perspective and we will be refreshed and ready!
+The journey will be sweeter and more delightful with the new perspective.